-Depression is the most common mood disorder in the world, and it takes a significant daily toll on our societies.
-Between 10 and 20% of the U.S. population experiences depression at some point.
-Independent of country or culture, depression is twice as common in females as it is in males.
-While recent data suggests the incidence of the disorder is on the rise among people less than 20 years old, the average age of onset is about 40 years.
+Between 10 and 20% of the U.S. population experiences depression at some point, with it being twice as common in females than in males.
+While recent data suggests the incidence of the disorder is on the rise among people less than 20 years old, the average age of onset is about 40 years old.

-In addition to the biological influences above, Dr. Ahmad considers psychosocial factors when forming a diagnosis of depression.
-These include emotionally traumatic events (i.e., losing a parent, spouse or child) and environmental stressors (such as unemployment or natural disasters).
+In addition to biological influences, Dr. Ahmad considers psychosocial factors when forming a diagnosis of depression.
+These include emotionally traumatic events (i.e., losing a loved one) and environmental stressors (i.e., unemployment or natural disasters).